interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 The specification is written in [Java Script Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) and is used to specify layouts and interactions on top of a set of drawn comic panels.

-The steps we  are as follows:
+The steps to create an interactive data comic are as follows:
-* [1 Creating Panels](#creating-panels): drawing panels and layout, naming elements in panels and export individual panels.
+* [1 Creating Panels](#creating-panels): drawing panels and layout, naming elements in panels and export individual panels. **This step will take most of your time** and does not involve our specification.
 * [2 Specify layout](#specify-layout): specify how panels will be laid out in the interactve version.
 * [3 Specify operations](#specify-operations): specify what interactive features you would like the comic to have.

 # 1 Creating Panels

-Panels are the core of your (interactive)(data) comic and you will spend a significant amount of time scripting and drawing your comic
+Panels are the core element of any (interactive)(data) comic and you will spend a significant amount of time scripting and drawing your comic.

 ## 1.1 Drawing Panels

-Panels are created using any drawing tool you like.
+Panels are created using any drawing tool you like and are completely creted by you and your creativity.
+Panels can contain text, images, drawings, and visualizations.

 Generally, we distinguish between the follwing two *formats*:

 * **Vector graphics:** which can export to the scalable vector graphic (`.svg`) format.
-Commonly used tools include Adobe Illustrator, [Figma](https://www.figma.com) (which is free to use), Sketch, etc.
+Commonly used tools include Adobe Illustrator, [Figma](https://www.figma.com) (which is free to use), Sketch, etc. **We strongly recommend that you create your panels as a vector graphic**.
 * **Pixel graphics:** export into common `.png` files.
-The most prominent example tool is Adobe Photoshop, etc.

-You can also draw panels by hand, scan them, and save them as `.png` files.
+The most prominent example tool is Adobe Photoshop, etc. You can also draw panels by hand, scan them, and save them as `.png` files.

-Creating panels as '.svg' allows for more interactivity than `.png` files because we can describe elements inside the panels and reuse them for interactivity.
+**Note:** Creating panels as '.svg' allows for more interactivity than `.png` files because we can describe elements inside the panels and reuse them for interactivity.

-In our case, we have drawn the following three panels in Figma, an open vector graphics tool.
+In our case, we have drawn the following 8 panels in Figma, an open vector graphics tool.
 We must draw any panels that we want to show at any point in our comic.
-In our example, we start by showing 2 panels and show one more panel on demand.
+In the final comic, start by showing only the first 2 panels and show one more panel on demand.

 When we draw the panels, we should draw them with a specific layout in mind.
 For example, we can draw the panels in their final layout in Figma.
 The below image, we show all 8 panels that a user can eventually see in this example since we created them in the same file.